 At Chepstow House we are committed to the spiritual, moral, social and cultural development of each child.
 Our ethos promotes this development each and every day.
-We allow children to develop as individuals by exploring and promoting fundamental British values.
-We are proud to celebrate a community that respects the opinions of all, knows right from wrong, and is knowledgeable about the world around us.
-To support the school ethos our Mental Wellbeing Lead works with everyone in the school to provide time to consider our emotions and develop skills to support our school ethos.
+The school’s Mental Wellbeing Lead works with the whole school community to allow children to develop as individuals by exploring and promoting fundamental British values.
+We are proud to celebrate a community that respects the opinions of all, knows right from wrong and is knowledgeable about the world around us.

 - School Council selected termly by classes

 - Debates during class and after school clubs

 - Trips to various educational venues such as The Royal Courts of Justice.

 - Bullying awareness, with anti-bullying assemblies and classes

 - E-safety lessons

 - Individual right to an opinion and the right to make personal choices, regarding work and school life

 - Learning tasks that are challenging, require cooperation and scholastic endeavour